Free Services

 Borrow a Chromebook to use anywhere in the Library

+A Library card verified with Photo ID is required to borrow an in-library Chromebook.
 You can borrow a Chromebook for the day to use inside the Library; Chromebooks cannot be taken outside.

-Photo ID is required to borrow a Chromebook.
+Staff verified Library account is required to borrow a Chromebook.
 Many locations have Chromebook lockers, making it simple to sign out a Chromebook with your Library card.

 When you borrow a Chromebook, you are responsible for it, so don’t leave it unattended.
 A $350 replacement fee will be issued if the Chromebook is lost.

-Take a Chromebook home.
+Take a Chromebook home

 Use our free Wi-Fi on a Chromebook or your personal devices.